rocky-linux/documentation/docs/guides/contribute/rockydocs_formatting.md

 Or what if you have a numbered list, with an additional admonition:

 1. This item is something very important

+    Here we are adding a keyboard command to the list item:

+    Press <kbd>ESC</kbd> for no particular reason.

 2. But this item is something very important and has multiple paragraphs to it